Logo

 Node selection strategies

-The order in which we explore nodes significantly affects performance.
-Common strategies:
+The order in which we explore nodes significantly affects performance:

 Best-first (best bound): Always explore the node with the best LP bound.
-This strategy tends to improve the global upper bound quickly, which is useful for proving optimality.
-However, it may take long to find feasible integer solutions.
+This improves the global upper bound quickly, which is useful for proving optimality.
+However, it may take long to find good integer solutions.

-Depth-first: Explore the most recently created node.
-This strategy dives deep into the tree quickly, finding integer solutions early (which helps pruning).
-It also uses less memory since it only keeps one path in the tree.
-The downside is that it may explore many suboptimal nodes before reaching the optimal solution.
+Depth-first: Always explore the most recently created node.
+This dives deep into the tree quickly, finding integer solutions early (which helps pruning) and using less memory.
+The downside is that it may explore many suboptimal subtrees before reaching the optimum.

 Best-first with diving: A hybrid.
 Mostly use best-first, but periodically dive deep from a promising node to find feasible solutions.
 This is close to what modern solvers do.